francof2a/fxpmath/docs/quick_start.md

 x ** 3      # power
 ```

+This math operations using a Fxp and a constant returns a **new Fxp** object with a precision that depends of configuration of Fxp object, `x.config` for examples above.

+The constant is converted into a new Fxp object before math operation, where the Fxp size for the constant operand is defined by `x.config.op_input_size` in examples above.
+The default value for `op_input_size` is 'best' (best enoguh precision to represent the constant value), but it could be used 'same' to force the constant's size equals to Fxp object size (x in the examples).

+The result of math operation is returned as a new Fxp object with a precision defined according to `x.config.const_op_sizing`.
+This parameter could be configured with following options: 'optimal', 'same' (default), 'fit', 'largest', 'smallest'.
+For math operations with constants, by default (`config.const_op_sizing = 'same'`), a Fxp with same size is returned.

-This math operations returns a **new Fxp** object with automatic precision enough to represent the result.
-So, in all these cases we can assign the result to a (Fxp) variable, or to the same (overwritting the old Fxp object).
+In all these cases we can assign the result to a (Fxp) variable, or to the same (overwritting the old Fxp object).

 ```python
 y = 3.25 * (x - 0.5)    # y is a new Fxp object
 ```

 Math operations using **two or more Fxp** variables is also supported, returning a new Fxp object like before cases.
-If we add two Fxp, the numbers of bits of resulting Fxp is a 1 more bit; if we multiply two Fxp, the numbers of bits of resulting Fxp is a the sum of the bits of operands.
-In case of division is different, because the resulting number of bits is calculated to get the enough precision to represent the result.
+The size of returned Fxp object depends of both Fxp operand's sizes and the `config.op_sizing` parameter of the first (left) Fxp object.
+By default, `config.op_sizing = 'optimal'`, so, the returned size depends also of the math operation type.
+For example, in the addition case, the integer size of returned Fxp is 1 bit larger than largest integer size of operands, and size of fractional part of returned Fxp is equal to largest fractional size of operands.

 ```python
 # Fxp as operands